modelica/MA-Bylaws/MA-Bylaws.md

 the previous year for the MA Annual Assembly meeting.

-MA projects can change their rules (which have been previously accepted by MA) only, if accepted by an MA Assembly meeting with a qualified majority (see § 14).
+MA projects can change their rules (which have been previously accepted by MA) only, if accepted by the MA Board.

 MAPs are encouraged to apply for approval of their results by MA as MA standard according to § 2.